aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 .. note::

-    ClickHouse service integrations are available for Startup plans and higher.
+    Aiven for ClickHouse service integrations are available for Startup plans and higher.

 Prerequisites
 -------------